pond/dnd/party_riglan/playlists/campaign_6/part_3.md

 * (Honor Of Kings 7) Painted Love: Of Schools, Of Orchards And Of Keeps - TQC
 * (Princess Mononoke) Evening At The Ironworks: We Must Leave - Equinox At Yartar
 * (Enya) Aldebaran: Morningspire Guidance - "Look To The Rising Sun"
-* ...: Aneeria's Spell
+* (Expanse Season 1) Respite: Aneeria's Spell
 * (Halo 4) Solace: Dark Power Revelation / Nethza's Origin / Feather Of The Raven Queen
-* ...: "I Just Got Worried That She'd Start Sleepwalking Again"
-* ...: Silverymoon Negotiations Go Well
+* (Planet Of Lana) Progeny: "I Just Got Worried That She'd Start Sleepwalking Again" / Silverymoon Negotiations Go Well
 * (David Chappel - Awaken) Call Of The North: The Knights Of Samilar Ride Once More

 ### Chapter Two: Alliances